Carnation Logo

 Carnation Logo 2011

-The brand identity now pays more attention to visual impact.
-White letters reminiscent of milk, with highlights and tone variations, stimulate taste buds, creating a desire to try the milk or bake fluffy pancakes quickly.
+The brand identity now places greater emphasis on visual impact.
+White letters reminiscent of milk, with highlights and tonal variations, stimulate the taste buds, creating a desire to try the milk or bake fluffy pancakes.
 The white text on a red background looks impeccable, and a wavy, irregularly shaped border enhances the charm.

 The company name, previously blue, is now perfectly white.
 The letters are slightly larger, and the spacing between them has changed, adding harmony.